 Introduction to Global Logistics offers a step-by-step guide to global logistics.
-Covering the breadth of logistics, this highly accessible text covers everything you need to know and is illustrated by engaging case studies of market leaders.
+Covering the breadth of logistics, this highly accessible text is illustrated by engaging case studies of market leaders.

 Introduction to Global Logistics offers a detailed examination of key topics, including: how the logistics industry has developed, how it is influenced by macro-economic factors and demand-side trends, what the risks are to the industry, and how it will develop over the coming years.
 It examines important trends and developments that are shaping the industry, including 3D printing, megacities, and post-harvest food losses.